farishaddad/Knowledge-Mining-using-Cognitive-Search/04-Environment-Creation.md

   ![Endpoint and key information in the portal](./media/create-search-collect-info.png "Endpoint and key information in the portal")

-##Step2 - Create the Azure Blob service and load sample data
+##Step2 - Create the Azure Blob service and upload the data

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

 1. [Download sample data](https://1drv.ms/f/s!As7Oy81M_gVPa-LCb5lC_3hbS-4).
-Sample data consists of a small file set of different types.
+Sample data consists of a small file set of different types. **Skip this step if you are using your own data**.

 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`.
 See [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.